pranavprakash090903/Tindog-start-master/README.md

 # Tindog-start-master

-The Tindog website is made by using HTML,CSS and Bootstrap.
-Using CSS, back-ground color ,ions, font-family etc. are used in this project.
+The Tindog website is made by using HTML,CSS and Bootstrap.Using CSS, back-ground color ,ions, font-family etc. are used in this project.
 By this, the website look more dynamic which makes very handy for the customer to choose the best option for their pet dogs.

 # Image